PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

 \subsection{Database: storage and transactions}

 A database is needed for several reasons.
-We want to keep track of the results of our computations, and once a result is validated, to keep it and not compute it again anymore.
+We want to keep track of the results of our computations, and once a result is validated to keep it and not compute it again anymore.
 With a related database entry containing the XML file producing the result, it becomes easy to see how something was computed, even if we ask ourselves a long time after.
-It may also well be that the computational cost of some GPD model is prohibitive, in which case the predictions of this model can be computed separately on a dedicated cluster, stored in the database, and then used for the computation of an observable.
-The structure of the \texttt{GPDModule} is designed so as to make transparent to the user the fact that the GPD values come from a database instead of a direct numerical evaluation.
+It may also well be that the computational cost of some GPD model is prohibitive, in which case the predictions of this model can be computed separately on a dedicated cluster, stored in the database and then used for the computation of an observable.
+The structure of \texttt{GPDModule} is designed so as to make transparent to the user the fact that the GPD values come from a database instead of a direct numerical evaluation.
 At last, we can also store experimental results in the database, and make systematic comparisons of experimental results and theoretical predictions.
-Database are optimized to make data selections, in which case kinematic cuts (for example cuts on $t/Q^2$ to probe the Bjorken limit ) are simple and efficient.
+A database is optimized to make data selections, in which case kinematic cuts (for example a cut on $-t/Q^2$ to probe the Bjorken limit) are simple and efficient.

-In the PARTONS architecture, one layer is dedicated to the transactions with the database.
+In the PARTONS architecture, one layer is dedicated to the transactions with databases, \emph{cf.} Sec. \ref{sec:layers} and Fig. \ref{fig:layer-structure}.
 At this level, we should ignore what is the explicit type of database (\eg \ a local database on a laptop, or a database on a distant server).
-The PARTONS code produce data, give them to the \emph{Data Access Object} (DAO) layer, which stores them into the database.

-For the sake of simplicity, we discuss the case of the computation of an observable.
-We store both the value of the observable and the associated kinematics.
-Thus there are two DAO services, \texttt{ObservableKinematicDao} \texttt{Service} and \texttt{ObservableResultDaoService}, which \\ transform the corresponding C++ objects into a collection of simple types (\texttt{int}, \texttt{double}, \texttt{string}, \etc): it is the \emph{serialization} step.
+The PARTONS code manages the transactions by using \emph{Data Access Objects} (DAOs) and the related services.
+For the sake of simplicity, we discuss the case of a single computation of GPD value.
+We store both the GPD value and the associated kinematics.
+Thus, there are two DAO services involved, \texttt{GPD\allowbreak{}Kinematic\allowbreak{}Dao\allowbreak{}Service} and \texttt{GPD\allowbreak{}Result\allowbreak{}Dao\allowbreak{}Service}, which transform the corresponding C++ objects into a collection of simple types (\texttt{int}, \texttt{double}, \texttt{string}, \etc) - it is the \emph{serialization} step.
 The DAO services obey the same pattern as the other services in PARTONS: they receive as inputs and return as results high-level objects instead of simple types.
 The DAO services then call the necessary DAO objects.